 The following table is furnished in response to requirements of the SEC.
-It is designed to illustrate the effect of leverage on common share total return, assuming investment portfolio total returns (comprised of income and changes in the value of securities held in the Fund's portfolio) of -10%, -5%, 0%, 5% and 10%.
+It is designed to illustrate the effect of leverage on common stock total return, assuming investment portfolio total returns (comprised of income and changes in the value of securities held in the Fund's portfolio) of -10%, -5%, 0%, 5% and 10%.
 These assumed investment portfolio returns are hypothetical figures and are not necessarily indicative of the investment portfolio returns that may be experienced by the Fund.
 Actual returns may be greater or less than those appearing in the table.
-The table further reflects leverage representing, in the aggregate, $33^{1/3}\%$ of the Fund's Managed Assets, net of expenses, and the Fund's currently projected dividend and/or interest rate of []% on its preferred shares and/or notes.
-The Fund's common shares must experience an annual return of []% in order to cover annual dividend and/or interest payments on preferred shares and/or notes.
+The table further reflects leverage representing, in the aggregate, 33 1⁄2% of the Fund's Managed Assets (or 50% of the Fund's net assets), net of expenses, and the Fund's currently projected dividend and/or interest rate of []% on its preferred stock and/or notes.
+The Fund's common stock must experience an annual return of []% in order to cover annual dividend and/or interest payments on preferred stock and/or notes.